pzhang2021/WEB-APPLICATIONS/Assignment 4/README.md

 ## Download

-You can either left click green button "Code" to download the zip file or clone the repository as following steps.
+You can either click green button "Code" to download the zip file or clone the repository as following steps.

 ### Prerequisites